okdiplodok/Annotator-instructions/README.md

 Something like this:
 ![Invitation link](/invitation.png)

 Follow the instruction from Labelbox to set your account.
+Unless you have a very old version of your browser, the web interface of the questionnaire should work just fine.

+**I strongly recommend you to work in _full screen mode_ of your browser.**

 ## Depending on the task you are assigned to, read the corresponding list of instructions.
 *Do not start annotating before you read the instructions!*